PSPC-SPAC-buyandsell/von_anchor/README.rst

 History
 =======

-As part of the technology demonstrator project using Hyperledger indy to explore the use of the distributed ledger with PSPC Supplier Registration Information (SR, the original von_agent (v0 series) design specified anchors with service wrapper APIs to facilitate interoperability, including the capacity to relay messages to other agents.
-An appendix includes a synopsis of the original technology demonstrator project.
+As part of the technology demonstrator project using Hyperledger indy to explore the use of the distributed ledger with PSPC Supplier Registration Information (SRI), the original von_agent (v0 series) design specified anchors with service wrapper APIs to facilitate interoperability, including the capacity to relay messages to other agents.

 As the SRI integration exercise developed, it adopted an intermediary layer (initially, The Org Book and Permitify, then VON-X) to engage the SRI agent rather than using agent-to-agent communication directly.
 The agent design dropped its inter-agent communication layer via the provisional VON protocol and the VON agent became headless, serving primarily as a back-end conduit to the distributed ledger for the intermediary layers as they developed.